River Brue: Drainage improvements

 Between 1774 and 1797 a series of enclosures took place in the Brue valley between the Poldens and Wedmore.
 In 1794 the annual floods filled the whole of the Brue valley.
-Work by the Commissioners of Sewers led to the Somerset Drainage Act 1801 (41 Geo.
-3. (U.K.) c. lxxii) which enabled sections at Highbridge and Cripp's Bridge to be straightened, and new feeder channels such as the North and South Drains to be constructed.
+Work by the Somerset Commissioners of Sewers led to the Somerset Drainage Act 1801 (41 Geo.
+3. (U.K.) c. lxxii) which appointed the Brue Drainage Commissioners, and enabled sections at Highbridge and Cripp's Bridge to be straightened, and new feeder channels such as the North and South Drains to be constructed.
 In 1803 the clyse at Highbridge, which had been built before 1485, was replaced and moved further downstream.

 The area around Bruton has suffered over the centuries.
 The earliest recorded damage was in 1768 when a stone bridge was destroyed after the river rose very rapidly.
 On 28 June 1917, 242.8 mm of rain fell in 24 hours at Bruton, leaving a water mark on one pub 20 ft above the normal level of the river.
 In 1982 extensive flooding occurred in the town, and as a result in 1984 a protective dam was built 1 km upstream from the town.